Palace of Governor-General in Kyiv: Description

-Blueprints of Vladimir Nikolayev of 1879 give an idea about facade of the Governor General Palace.
-Its length constituted 35 m, to the right there was a three windows annex with a cast iron porch on columns as a side entrance, while further there was a four windows annex of the Saint Nicholas Dome Church that was built on the funds of the Russian Ministry of Interior.
+Blueprints of Vladimir Nikolayev of 1879 give an idea about the facade of the Governor General Palace.
+Its length constituted 35 m, to the right there were a three windows annex with a cast iron porch on columns as a side entrance, while further there were a four windows annex of the Saint Nicholas Dome Church that was built on the funds of the Russian Ministry of Interior.
 The full length of structure along vulytsia Instytutska amounted to 55 m.

 A hall of official receptions was located across a significant part of the building.
-During times of Trepov it was refurbished with white gilded furniture, while floor was covered with a white and pink carpet.
+During the times of Trepov it was refurbished with white gilded furniture, while the floor was covered with a white and pink carpet.
 The Cabinet of the Governor-General and his family rooms were located on the second floor.

 The whole mansion was composed of three parts, while a bigger area was occupied by an old orchard which partially was left preserved to our days.
 The orchid was once a part of the Klov Park.
 On a corner there was a kitchen side house that was connected with the palace by a stone gallery and other outbuilding (sheds for firewood and ice storage).
-Separately, via gates towards Instytutska, there was located household yard with large stables, cartwright, barn, orangery and coachman house.
+Separately, via gates towards Instytutska, there was located a household yard with large stables, cartwright, barn, orangery and coachman house.
 A "stone barn for automobiles" was built in December 1911.
 Wooden stripped booths for guards stood to the side from the cast iron porch.